EPCCed/archer2-MPI-2020-05-14/README.md

 Intended Learning Outcomes

- * On completion of this course students should be able to:
+On completion of this course, students should be able to:

  * Understand the message-passing model in detail.